jQAssistant/dev-space-for-github-templates/.github/ISSUE_TEMPLATE/02-template-for-bug.md

 Provide a code sample with a bunch of magic parameters which I need to interpolate by guessing to reconstruct the actual runtime code.

 #### Worst :poop:
-Say the source code can't be disclosed and refuse to provide any of the above.
+Say the source code or the data can't be disclosed and refuse to provide any of the above.
 Expect this issue to be closed by a bunch of angry aliens :alien::alien::alien::alien::alien: that will hunt you down and :fire: your :computer:.
 You've been warned. :fire_engine:

+### How could we have prevented this Bug?
+_Remove this hint: Is there anything we could have done to prevent this problem?_